 Given that the Project's demographic will be an older resident that will want the safety and convenience of sidewalks and, as such, the majority of streets within the Project will have sidewalks to the extent possible given the Site's constraints.

-During the Site Plan phase of the review process the Applicant will introduce sidewalks.
 The Applicant will coordinate with the Town regarding the proposed sidewalks within the Project during the site plan approval process.

-On-street parking will not be permitted in areas of the housing clusterson the internal roadways within the Project.
-There has been no determination as to hours that this will be permitted, and this determination will be a combination of observing use patterns and the desires of the association once that is established and operative.
+On-street parking will not be permitted on the internal roadways within the Project.
 Vehicles will be able to park in the garages of the residential units as well as the driveways (off the internal roadways) associated with the residential units and an off-street parking lot adjacent to the proposed clubhouse.